 Non-linear distortion which doesn't involve a waveshaping signal are common in digital effects processors and can also be useful in synthesis applications.
 Clipping, in which the input wave (or oscillator) is clamped at a certain value, or cubing the wave's samples (power-law distortion), are examples.

-An FM trumpet algorithm is described in John Chowning's early introduction to FM synthesis.
-(Chowning, 1973) "Risset demonstrated in his revealing analysis of trumpet tones a fundamental characteristic of this class of timbres; the amount of energy in the spectrum is distributed over an increasing band in approximate proportion to the increase of intensity."????)
-Chowning goes on to list aspects of timbre to be emulated in setting the FM parameters:
+An FM trumpet algorithm is described in John Chowning's early introduction to FM synthesis: "Risset demonstrated in his revealing analysis of trumpet tones a fundamental characteristic of this class of timbres; the amount of energy in the spectrum is distributed over an increasing band in approximate proportion to the increase of intensity" (Chowning, 1973; p.
+532) Chowning goes on to list aspects of timbre to be emulated in setting the FM parameters:

 The frequencies in the spectrum are in the harmonic series